padmakarPi/ibis-poc-demo/docs/implementation/error-handling-implementation-guide.md

 ```

-  400: `Oops!
+400: customMessage || (service ? `Oops!
 Something went wrong with ${service} service.
-Please check and try again.`,
+Please check and try again.` : "Oops!
+Something went wrong.
+Please check and try again."),
-  401: `Unauthorized access to the ${service} service.
-Please log in and try again.`,
+401: customMessage || (service ? `Unauthorized access to the ${service} service.
+Please log in and try again.` : "Unauthorized access.
+Please log in and try again."),
-  403: `You don't have permission to access the ${service} service.`,
+403: customMessage || (service ? `You don't have permission to access the ${service} service.` : "You don't have permission to access this service."),
-  404: `We couldn't find the ${service} service you're looking for.`,
+404: customMessage || (service ? `We couldn't find the ${service} service you're looking for.` : "We couldn't find the service you're looking for."),
-  405: "This action is not allowed.",
+405: customMessage || "This action is not allowed.",
-  429: "You're making requests too quickly.
+429: customMessage || "You're making requests too quickly.
 Please slow down.",
-  500: "Our servers are having issues.
+500: customMessage || "Our servers are having issues.
 Please try again later.",
-  502: "There was a problem with the server.
+502: customMessage || "There was a problem with the server.
 Please try again later.",
-  503: `${service} service is temporarily unavailable.
-Please try again later.`,
+503: customMessage || (service ? `${service} service is temporarily unavailable.
+Please try again later.` : "Service is temporarily unavailable.
+Please try again later."),
-  504: "The server took too long to respond.
+504: customMessage || "The server took too long to respond.
 Please try again later.",

 ```